Nonlocal Nambu-Jona-Lasinio model and chiral chemical potential: 1- and 2-point functions for Yang-Mills theory

-This can be immediately applied to Yang-Mills theories as we have exact solutions also in this case \cite{Frasca:2014xaa}.
-Indeed, we start from the equations of motion
+This can be immediately applied to Yang-Mills theories as we have exact solutions also for this case \cite{Frasca:2015yva}.
+We report here the Dyson-Schwinger equations for 1- and 2-point functions for the Yang-Mills theory, in the Landau gauge, as computed in \cite{Frasca:2015yva}

-assuming again a current expansion.
-If we fix the gauge to a Lorenz gauge that is equivalent ot the Landau gauge in quantum field theory, we note that the homogeneous equations can be solved by setting $A_\mu^a(x)=\eta_\mu^a\phi(x)$ being $\eta_\mu^a$ a set of constants.
-Then, the homogeneous equations collapse to $\partial^\mu\partial_\mu\phi+Ng^2\phi^3=-j_\phi$ and we have turned back to the previous scalar field theory (this is no more true for other gauges where the correspondence is just an asymptotic one \cite{Frasca:2009yp} and the exact solutions have not all identical components \cite{Frasca:2014xaa}).
-In this way, the gluon propagator in the Landau gauge is straightforwardly obtained from eq.(\ref{eq:green}) setting $\lambda=Ng^2$ and with a factor $\delta_{ab}\left(\eta_{\mu\nu}-p_\mu p_\nu/p^2\right)$.
+Note that the longitudinal part of the propagator is 0 because is proportional to gauge fixing parameter that is 0 in the Landau gauge.
+This is no more true at finite temperature.
+Here the ghost field decoupled and $\phi(x)$ and $\Delta(x-y)$ satisfying the Dyson-Schwinger equations \cite{Frasca:2015yva}

+$P^{am}_2(x-y)$ is the ghost propagator that appears completely decoupled, $\chi(x)$ and $\Delta(x-y)$ coincide exactly with eqs.(\ref{eq:phi0}) and (\ref{eq:green}), provided we substitute $\lambda\rightarrow Ng^2$, and taking into account that the evaluation of the $\delta\mu^2$ contribution has been given in \cite{Frasca:2017slg}.This, after renormalization, is proven to yield just a small correction to the spectrum of the theory given by eq.(\ref{eq:spec}).
+Therefore, we can safely work neglecting it and we will work with the approximate expression given in eq.~(\ref{eq:green}).
 These solutions confirm that also Yang-Mills theories seem to share a trivial infrared fixed point.
 This is supported by lattice studies of the running coupling \cite{Bogolubsky:2009dc} from lattice at $64^4$ and $80^4$ with $\beta=5.7$ where the running coupling is seen to go to zero as momenta lower.
-A similar result was obtained in\cite{Boucaud:2002fx}.
-This latter computation shows a perfect consistency with an instanton liquid model in agreement with our scenario.
+A similar result was obtained in \cite{Boucaud:2002fx}.
+This latter computation shows a perfect consistency with an instanton liquid model in agreement with our scenario as we will see below.

-We now consider quantum field theory.
-Generating functional for the scalar field can be managed by rescaling the space-time coordinates as $x\rightarrow\sqrt{\lambda}x$ taking a strong coupling expansion $\phi=\sum_{n=0}^\infty\lambda^{-n}\phi_n$.
-At the leading order we need to solve the equation $\Box\phi_0+\lambda\phi_0^3=j$.
-Expanding in powers of the current, leading order is just a Gaussian generating functional with the propagator given by eq.(\ref{eq:green}).
-Next-to-leading order can be also computed \cite{Frasca:2013tma}.
-Turning the attention to Yang-Mills generating functional we realize that it also takes the simple Gaussian form
+Then, the generating functional for the scalar field at the leading order, is just a Gaussian generating functional with the propagator given by eq.~(\ref{eq:green}).
+Next-to-leading orders can also be computed \cite{Frasca:2013tma}.
+Similarly, turning our attention to the Yang-Mills generating functional, we realize that it also takes the simple Gaussian form, at the leading order,